-We starts our tour pick up service from any hotel you stay in Izmir.
-If you are booing your Ephesus with us and you stay in Kusadasi, it is first pick up location which is going to depart 07:30 am and continue to Selcuk where there will be meeting with other participants.
-After everyone comes together tour starts with the House of Virgin Mary.
+We startour tour pick up service from any hotel if you stay in Izmir.
+If you are booking your Ephesus tour with us the pick up will start at07:30 am and continue to Selcuk where wewill meetwith other participants.
+After everyone comes together our tour starts with visitingthe House of Virgin Mary.

-House of Virgin Mary is the place where Mary may have spent her last days.
-Indeed, she may have come in the area together with Saint John.
+House of Virgin Mary is the place where Mary may have spent thelast days of her life.
+Indeed, she may have come to thisarea together with Saint John.
 This place was offically declared a shrine of the Roman Catholic Church in 1986, and since then it has become a popular place of pilgrimage.
 Pope Paul VI visited shrine in 1967.
 The visit to the House (church) takes about 45 minutes and after our visit; there will be a 5 min drive to Ephesus.

 Sirince is an old village of ‘Rum’ (Byzantine Greeks) situated on the hills of Selcuk and 7 km from Ephesus.
-As part of the peace treaty after Turkish National War (1919-1922), a formal exchange of Turkish and Greeks, was agreed upon and Sirince is inhabited by Turkish now.
-The village is popular for beautiful traditional houses and fruit flavoured wine production; and you will have somefree time to taste the wines or to buy some nice handmade souvenirs.
+As part of the peace pactafter the Turkish National War (1919-1922), there was a formal exchange of Turkish and Greeks people.
+So the greeks leftand Sirince is inhabited by Turkish now.
+The village is popular for her beautiful traditional houses and fruit flavoured wine productions; and here you will have somefree time to taste the wines or to buy some nice handmade souvenirs.